Nine Stanes Stone Circle

 There is no information sign at the circle; you're left to your own devices to figure it out.
 The circle is actually oval, about 17.5 metres long and 14.5 metres wide.
 The stones are set on a slightly raised bank of earth about two metres thick and only about 0.3 metres high.
 In old money that's 'not very high'.

 Within the stone circle is a ring cairn 12 metres in diameter with a hole at the centre.
 The cairn was originally contained by two rows of kerb stones.
 Charred bone fragments have been found, as well as charcoal mixed with pottery.

 To reach the circle follow the signs for Knock Hill off the A957.
 After two miles, a forestry plantation will appear on your right.
 There is a gated road into the stand of trees, with room for several vehicles.
 Or you can park at a picnic area a hundred yards further on.
 From the gated forestry road you can easily see the circle among the trees; it is only a matter of 100 yards at most from the road.

 Most photos are available for licensing, please contact Britain Express image library.

 About Nine Stanes Stone Circle

 Address: Banchory, Aberdeenshire, Scotland

 Attraction Type: Prehistoric Site

-Location: Off the A957 3 miles south east of Banchory.
-Signposted from the Forestry Commission car park, 2 miles up minor road from the bridge at Burn of Skeloch.
+Location: Off the A957, three miles south-east of Banchory.
+Signposted from the Forestry Commission car park, two miles up minor road from the bridge at Burn of Skeloch.